 Make Money through Investments Easily and with Little Risk

 If you want to make money in the stock market, you can do it easily without incurring a lot of risk.
 You can buy exchange traded funds or mutual funds that invest in the general stock market or in specific sectors, such as healthcare.
 By diversifying your investments, and if you use money that you do not need, then you will almost surely make money in the stock market.
 When you buy individual stocks, then you have to worry about whether the company might go bankrupt, but when you buy a sector, such as healthcare, you know that an entire sector will not go bankrupt.
 People will always need healthcare, for instance.
 The key is not to panic when the market goes down.
 If you do panic, then that is strong evidence that you are using money that you may need, and that is not a good thing.
-The reason why so many people incurred losses during the Great Recession was because they panicked and sold at the bottom of the market.
-I tell you that the road to riches is not achieved by selling at the bottom.
+So many people incurred losses during the Great Recession because they panicked and sold at the bottom of the market.
+The road to riches is not achieved by selling at the bottom!
 Instead, you just lock in your losses.
 If the people who lost money during the Great Recession simply waited for a couple of years, then they would have not only avoided the losses, but also made money.
 The Dow Jones, for instance, peaked at 14,198 on October 11, 2007.
 It is now more than double that, but it surpassed 14,000 on February 1, 2013, and closed above 16,000 by November 21, 2013.
 Now, this is a span of 6 years, which is why it is important not to invest money that you may need in the near future.

 The advantage of investing in the stock market rather than trading the stock market is that it takes considerably less personal time, which will allow you to focus on things that matter more, such as your job, or friends or family.